Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 ## Switching the Verticals<a name="verticals"></a>

 Use the gear icon in the bottom right corner to open the “shortcut” page for all the verticals.
 If you'd like to change the default vertical, change the `BXI_ACTIVE_VERTICAL` variable in the .env file to one of the verticals listed in [Remixing](#remixing).

+## BXGeneric<a name="bxgeneric"></a>

+[BXGeneric](https://demo.bxgeneric.org/) is now part of BXIndustry!
+To create a BXG remix click Remix on Glitch, and change the vertical dropdown to Generic.
+When Generic is chosen you will be prompted for a static policy id, this is the flow that is loaded on the main page at page load.
+Generic is essentially just another vertical, so it is located at <hostname>/generic, and the Log In and Sign Up buttons are the same as any other vertical in BXI.

+**Note: BXGeneric does not include a dashboard page at this time, so you will not be redirected anywhere after you complete registration or log in.**

 ## Need Help?<a name="help"></a>